 Scotland is committed to achieving net zero by 2045.
-As part of this progression towards decarbonisation and reducing relance on fossil fuels, there Is a need to invest in renewable technology and make the UK an independent and self-sufficient energy producing nation.
+As part of this progression towards decarbonisation and reducing reliance on fossil fuels, there is a need to invest in renewable technology and make the UK an Independent and self-sufficient energy producing nation.

-and sen-sumiclent energy producing halon.
-Solar is one of the chappes sources of new electricity generation and will play a key role in improving sociation's energy society, while supporting the transition away from fossi finels.
-As Sociational structures and energy mix solar is a great social social social social energy mix.
+and ser-sumcient energy producing nation.
+Solar is one of the chapsets sources of new electricity generation and will play a key role in improving Scotand's energy security, whill supporting the transition away from fossil fields.
+As Social and strives to be a net-zero carbon economy by 2455, solar is not just an option, it is a necessity as part of a balanced energy with.
 Solar is a great resource to assist in this transition as it is a free and inexhaustible resource.